-- If you have ever had an allergic or unusual reaction to any other ACE inhibitor (such as ramipril, lisinopril and perindopril), or to any other medicine.
+- If you have ever had an allergic or unusual reaction to any other ACE inhibitor (such as ramipril, lisinopril or enalapril), or to any other medicine.

-- Take cilazapril exactly as your doctor has told you.
+- Take perindopril exactly as your doctor has told you.
 The usual dose is one tablet each day.
 Your dose will also be on the label of the pack.

-- Your doctor may advise you to take your very first dose of cilazapril at bedtime.
+- Your doctor may advise you take your very first dose of perindopril at bedtime.
 This is because you may feel dizzy when you first start taking it.